-Just across the street from Rain is gay-popular Halcyon Coffeehouse, Bar, and Lounge, a hipster-infested place that draws a wide mix of folks from all walks of life.
+Just across the street from Rain is the gay-popular Halcyon, a hipster-infested coffeehouse, bar, and lounge that draws a wide mix of folks from all walks of life (gay and straight, that is).
 It's a nice place to sip wine or cocktails, nurse a vanilla latte while you type on your laptop, make conversation with erudite locals, or relax at a sidewalk table overlooking the colorful street action.